hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

     Although your Application name can be any friendly name, the **URL** _must_ be unique.
 The two don't have to match exactly, but it can be less confusing when they do.

-    Appending `{your-id}` to the Application name helps to ensure that the URL will be unique.
+    Appending **{your-id}** to the Application name helps to ensure that the URL will be unique.

 1. Under **Application template**, leave the default **Custom application** value.

 1. Take a minute to review the fields in the **Pricing plan** and **Billing info** sections.

     The **Directory** field is used to specify an Azure Active Directory tenant.
 If your organization uses an AAD tenant, you would specify that here.
-For this course we will leave the default.
+For this lab we will leave the default.

     If you select a pricing option that includes a cost, you would need to specify an Azure subscription.